-With everyone learning, working and doing everything from home, realme buds will help us get in the zone is tougher than ever
+With everyone learning, working, and doing everything from home, realme buds will help us get in the zone

-Imagine this: you, struggling to pay attention in class because of the clatter of pots and pans in the kitchen because it’s almost lunch time.
+Imagine this: you, struggling to pay attention in class because of the clatter of pots and pans in the kitchen because it’s almost lunchtime.
 Or you, repeating, “I’m sorry, I didn’t catch that” in nearly every virtual meeting because the kids are either actively participating in an online class or playing in the background.
-Never have we needed a pair of truly active noise-cancelling earbuds more than now—especially if you live in a small space.
+Never have we needed a pair of truly active noise-canceling earbuds more than now—especially if you live in a small space.
 Here’s what realme can offer you.

 What’s New With the Buds Air 2